laravel/framework/readme.md

 - Implement Eloquent scopes.
 - Added `assertResponseOk`, `assertViewHas`, `assertSessionHas`, `assertRedirectedTo`, `assertRedirectedToRoute`, `assertRedirectedToAction` test assertions.
 - Added new `setAttributeNames` to `Validator` to allow dynamically passing custom attribute names per instance.
+- Properties passed to Eloquent `fill` or `__construct` beginning with an underscore will be ignored.

 ## Beta 3